 - Think customer stories and spec sheets that help push prospects over the edge and decide to purchase.

-Now imagine all those different pieces of content working together to guide someone from introduction to sale.
+Now, imagine all those different pieces of content working together to guide someone from the introduction to the sale.
 This is all in the realm of content marketing – strategically creating stellar resources that turn someone who has never heard of your company or products to a buyer and brand evangelist.

 If you can grab a hold of content marketing as a skill, there is growing opportunity to apply yourself in any number of opportunities in the digital marketing space.